argoproj/argo-cd/docs/operator-manual/user-management/google.md

 ### Configure Argo to use the new Google SAML App

-Edit `argo-cm` and add the following `dex.config` to the data section, replacing the `caData`, `argocd.example.com`, `sso-url`, and optionally `google-entity-id` with your values from the Google SAML App:
+Edit `argocd-cm` and add the following `dex.config` to the data section, replacing the `caData`, `argocd.example.com`, `sso-url`, and optionally `google-entity-id` with your values from the Google SAML App:

 ```yaml
 data: